boli-ai/webcorpus/readme.md

 ##### Processing corpus

 Once crawling is complete, We can process the html pages to extract articles, sentences or genres (uses the url route to infer genre, for instance sentences from `https://www.bbc.com/sport` are grouped in sports genre) of each website.

+For processing, make sure that Java is installed on your system (see [here](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04) to setup Java on Ubuntu)

   ```bash